 Take the households as an example.
 They save and invest money in various financial instruments such as time deposits, stocks, or bonds.
 When they buy corporate bonds, the issuing company can use them for capital expenditures such as buying machinery or building new factories.
 Thus, the higher the household savings, the higher the opportunity to accumulate capital.

-Importances of the Harrod-Domar model
+Importance of the Harrod-Domar model

 A low level of domestic savings causes a low level of investment in the economy.
-It results in a low supply of loanable funds for investment.
+This results in a low supply of loanable funds for investment.
 As a result, the capital stock is low, as well as economic growth.

 Low economic growth indicates slow economic prosperity.
 That leads to a low level of national income.
 Low income causes a few people to save.